FireShack/urbanink/README.md

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**

-## How to deploy this app in firebase hosting
+## How to deploy this app on Firebase hosting

 1. First you run "npm install -g firebase-tools" with npm or some other package manager like yarn
 2. After that go to your project's directory and run "npm run build" to compile your project into a folder